sivel/speedtest-cli/README.rst

                             multiple times
-      --mini MINI           URL of the Speedtest Mini server --source SOURCE       Source IP address to bind to --timeout TIMEOUT     HTTP timeout in seconds.
+      --mini MINI           URL of the Speedtest Mini server --source SOURCE       Source IP address to bind to --interface INTERFACE Network interface device to bind to.
+(Only on Linux) --timeout TIMEOUT     HTTP timeout in seconds.
 Default 10 --secure              Use HTTPS instead of HTTP when communicating with speedtest.net operated servers